-2.8 Aligned Points Density
+Aligned Points Density

 In some cases, the τ -angle-tolerance method produces a wrong interpretation.
 This problem can arise when two straight edges are present in the image forming an angle between them smaller than the tolerance τ .
-Figure 11 shows an example of a line-support region found (in gray) and the rectangle corresponding to it.
+The following image shows an example of a line-support region found (in gray) and the rectangle corresponding to it.